-21. Qualified Wages for the Employee Retention Credit
+21. Qualified Wages for the Employee Retention

-Enter the qualified wages for the employee retention credit (excluding the amount of any qualified health plan expenses allocable to these wages).
+Enter the qualified wages for the employee retention credit (excluding the amount of any qualified health plan expenses).
 This amount is also entered on Worksheet 1, Step 3, line 3a.

-22. Qualified Health Plan Expenses Allocable to Wages Reported on Line 21 purposes of the employee retention credit are treated as allocable to qualified wages for the employee retention credit even if no wages are paid to the employees during the applicable period (for example, when you furlough an employee because your operations are fully or partially suspended due to a government order but you continue to pay qualified health plan expenses).
+22. Qualified Health Plan Expenses Allocable to Wages Reported on Line 21

+Enter the qualified health plan expenses for the employee retention credit.
+These expenses are generally those which are allocable to an employee (and to a period) in which your business operations are fully or partially suspended due to a government order or experience a decline in gross receipts.
+The allocation will be treated as proper if made on the basis of being pro rata among periods of coverage.
 For more information, go to IRS.gov/ERC.
 The amount from line 22 is also entered on Worksheet 1, Step 3, line 3b.